Remedies for gas pain?

 - Avoid common food sources of gas including artificial sweeteners, carbonated beverages, alcohol, sugar-free candies or chewing gum, and dairy products.
 Also, (due to their fiber content) foods like brussels sprouts, broccoli, cauliflower, onions, artichokes, asparagus, prunes, bran cereals or muffins, and whole-wheat bread can also cause gas.

-Finally, check out this article from the Mayo Clinic for more information!
+Finally, check out the Mayo Clinic site for more information!